W-Solutions-dev/vibe-ai-keyboard/PROJECT_HISTORY.md

 ### Result
 Clean, uninterrupted text output that matches the behavior of the main application.

-## January 6, 2025 - Core Logic Unification
+## June 1, 2025 - Core Logic Unification

 ### User Request
 "I need the lite and commands and enhanced to share the same logic as the main one as thats the one you worked on but you've not updated the others?"